landonb/hamster-briefs/README.rst

     hamster-briefs -a "activity" -a "another" --this-month

 Show hours you've spent on different activities for the current sprint for some given client.
-The ``-w 'sat'`` indicates that sprints start on Saturday.
+The ``-w 'sat'`` indicates that the sprint started on Saturday.

 .. code-block:: bash